 Resist the urge to crumble the bread into crumbs as the big pieces totally make both the flavor and texture of these meatballs!

-Next add 1 egg, 2 cloves minced garlic, 1 Tablespoon dried parsley, salt, and pepper to the bowl then stir to combine.
+Next add egg, minced garlic, dried parsley, salt, and pepper to the bowl then stir to combine.

 Time to start cooking!
 Heat a large, heavy-bottomed skillet (at least 10″ – a cast iron works best,) over medium/medium-high heat (6/10 on the heat scale,) then add enough extra virgin olive oil to cover the bottom in a thin layer.
 Carefully add half the meatballs then saute until they’re browned on all sides but not entirely cooked through.

-As I’ve mentioned, these meatballs are really soft and creamy, so be as gentle as you can when turning to brown on all sides.
+As I’ve mentioned, these meatballs are really tender, so be as gentle as you can when turning to brown on all sides.
 Tongs work fine but a spoon will help keep their ball shape even better.
 Once the first batch is thoroughly browned on all sides, remove to a plate then repeat with the second batch.

 Once the second batch of meatballs has browned, carefully add the first batch back into the skillet then remove it from the heat for a minute to cool down.
 Carefully add 24oz marinara sauce to the skillet then use a spoon to make sure all the meatballs are covered in sauce.
 Turn the heat down to medium-low then return the skillet to the heat and simmer until the meatballs are cooked through, 15-20 minutes, gently basting and turning the meatballs over every so often.
 If the sauce gets too thick as it reduces, add in a glug of chicken broth.